coatyio/coaty-swift/CONTRIBUTING.md

 ## Test CoatySwift

-Currently there is no testbench for CoatySwift.
+To test the CoatySwift framework using included Unit Tests, run `pod install` on the CoatySwift root folder and open the new `xcworkspace` in Xcode.
+Then select Test Navigator Tab in Navigator View, enable required tests and run them.
+Results can be seen in the Report Navigator tab.

 ## Release CoatySwift

-Before releasing a new CoatySwift version, ensure to test the framework code against the example in the `Example` Xcode folder of the CoatySwift repo and the examples in the `swift` sections of the [coaty-examples](https://github.com/coatyio/coaty-examples) repo on GitHub.
+Before releasing a new CoatySwift version, ensure to test the framework code against the example in the `CoatySwiftExample` Xcode target of the CoatySwift repo and the examples in the `swift` sections of the [coaty-examples](https://github.com/coatyio/coaty-examples) repo on GitHub.
+Also follow the guide on how to test the framework (see above) and ensure that all tests pass successfully.

 You can also use `pod lib lint` to validate the Pod locally using the files in the CoatySwift working directory.